cammiele1996/CPP-Text-Based-Game/README.md

 ## Built With

 - C++
-- Visual Studio 2022
+- Visual Studio 2022 / Xcode

 ---

-*First year CS project — built for learning, designed to be fun.*
+*Personal project — built for learning, designed to be fun.*